samuelgodson55/asset-mgt-render-free/README.md

 only thing that ever changes your schema.

-**Current migrations** (`backend/alembic/versions/`, applied in order by `alembic upgrade head`) — nine so far, each one additive-only (see the "migrate first, only ever ADD" rule in the CI/CD section below):
+**Current migrations** (`backend/alembic/versions/`, applied in order by `alembic upgrade head`) — eleven so far, each one additive-only (see the "migrate first, only ever ADD" rule in the CI/CD section below):

 | Revision | What it does |